johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

    then return.

-1. If the user agent's cookie store contains a Cookie _oldCookie_ with the same name, host, host-only, and path as the newly-created _cookie_:
+1. If the user agent's cookie store contains a cookie _oldCookie_ whose name is _cookie_'s name, host host equals _cookie_'s host, host-only is _cookie_'s host-only, and path is _cookie_'s path:

-   NOTE: This algorithm maintains the invariant that there is at most one such cookie.

     1. If _httpOnlyAllowed_ is false and _oldCookie_'s http-only is true, then return.